Siloya/Deep_learnning/README.md

 # Deep Learning

 This repository contains a collection of  notebooks demonstrating various applications of deep learning using Keras and PyTorch.
-The projects cover areas such as Natural Language Processing (NLP), Computer Vision (CV), and Time Series Modeling.
+This notebooks cover areas such as Natural Language Processing (NLP), Computer Vision (CV), and Time Series Modeling.

 ##  Notebook Contents